The best bets and resources to make you more profitable

 This can either increase or decrease your odds, but ensures there will be no push on the bet and subsequently can increase the value of the bet.

-For example in the Memphis vs LA game you could buy a half point on LA to make it 2.5.
-While this will make the odds decrease slightly, it also means if LA wins by 2 the bet has now won.
+For example, in the Memphis vs LA game you could buy a half point on LA to make it 2.5.
+While this will make the odds decrease slightly, it also means if LA wins by two the bet has now won.

 If you plan to buy a point you’ll also want to know when is the best time to buy a hook.
 This varies by sport due to differences in scoring.
 For example:

-In football scoring is in increments of 1, 3, 6, 7, or 9.
-This makes the key betting numbers for football 3 and 7 as they are the most likely outcomes for scoring in a football game.
+In football, scoring is in increments of 1, 3, 6, 7, or 9.
+This makes the key betting numbers for football three and sevem as they are the most likely outcomes for scoring in a football game.

 If you are taking Green Bay it may be advantageous to shave off a half point down to -2.5 to increase the odds of the bet hitting.

-If you are taking the Detroit Lions it would be advantageous to add a half point to the line.
-This way even if they lose by 3 the bet will still hit.
+If you are taking the Detroit Lions it would be advantageous to add a half-point to the line.
+This way even if they lose by three, the bet will still hit.

 When used properly betting hooks can give you a slight advantage on the books and we take every advantage we can get.